 What happens if I hit my sending limit?

-If you exceed the number of subscribers for your plan, the ability to send emails will be disabled (broadcasts + campaigns).
+If you exceed the number of subscribers for your tier, the ability to send emails will be disabled (broadcasts + campaigns).

 Scheduled broadcasts will be set to draft, and email campaigns will be paused.